tiheaven/Ps-Comfy-TiHeaveN-CustomNodes/README.md

 - **Principle**: The PS plugin accesses the relevant routes of the Comfy Server, obtains the modified workflow, and sends it back to the server for execution.
 The PS plugin will not modify or save the original workflow file in any way.
 There is no need to open a browser; detailed processes can be viewed in the ComfyUI console.
 Relevant examples are available under ComfyUI\script_examples.

 - **Highlights**: No need to select a specific layer or create a mask in advance.
 The content corresponding to the selection is the currently visible image content.
 The image will be transmitted to the server in lossless PNG (RGBA) format without quality degradation.
-Finally, the rectangular image with expanded boundaries is loaded through the "Load Image Node", and the selection is passed to this node as a mask.
+Finally, the rectangular image with expanded boundaries is loaded through the "Load Image Node", and the selection is passed to this node as a mask.<br />
+Send the images and masks from Photoshop to Comfy; feel free to proceed with the rest of the workflow as you see fit.

 - *Note: Temporary transmitted images are stored in this folder `ComfyUI\input\Ps-Comfy-TiHeaveN`.
 Please clean them up regularly.*